 The defensive walls were about 2,5 km long and surrounded the entire town of that time.
 The thickness of the defensive wall was up to 2 meters.
 The height of the main wall was 6-8 meters, and the lower external wall was 3-3,5 meters.
 Between them was wide 4,5 – 6 meters zwinger.
 The whole was surrounded by a 13-15 meters wide moat, which could be filled with water from the Levoča Stream.

-Originally, the town had only two gates: Upper or Košice Gate from the north-east and Lower, or Polish Gate from the west.
-Next to the Polish Gate there was a four-sided tower of the monastery church, which gateway passage provided communication along the underwall street, and at the same time constituted the entrance to the economic part of the monastery.
+Originally, the town had only two gates: the Upper or Košice Gate from the north-east and the Lower Gate from the south.
+There was also a smaller postern gate on the west side called the Polish Gate, directed towards the banks of the stream.
+There was a four-sided tower of the Franciscan monastery church next to it, the gateway of which provided communication along the underwall street, and at the same time constituted the entrance to the economic part of the monastery.
 In the south-east part of the circuit the third gate – Menhard Gate – was built a little later.
 However, it was seriously damaged during the great fire of the town in 1599 and already in 1603 it was closed.
 It was replaced by the south gate that has not been preserved until today.

 Up to now, about 80% of the town’s defensive walls have been preserved.
 Missing fragments, lengths less than 500 meters, are located in the southern part of their perimeter.
 Some fragments of existing walls have been reconstructed, the rest has been renovated since 1996 and protected from degradation.
 6 towers, including Merchant Tower, Powder Tower and two city gates, have survived to this day.
 The defensive walls in Levoča are one of the best preserved old defense systems in Slovakia.